vbiskit/keser/README.md

 </p>

 # 🔭 whats New!
-search top socials games etc. -top argument. updated timeout to **28 seconds to make sure people with slow internet catch all links** still the fastest uesrname tool, username searches will run off cloud flare dns now. --timeout argument
+search top socials games etc. -top argument. updated timeout to **28 seconds to make sure people with slow internet catch all links** still the fastest uesrname tool, username searches will run off cloud flare dns now. --timeout argument new search bar to see percentage % of bar seconds how many links it has checked

 ------------------------------------------------
 ## 🤔 Why should i use this